-There is no author attributed in the Hebrew text, but Psalm 96 contains the middle verses of the Psalm David sang for the entrance of the ark of the covenant into Jerusalem (1 Chronicles 16:23-33).
-It may be that David was the author.
+There is no author attributed in the Hebrew text, but Psalm 96 contains the middle verses of the psalm David sang for the entrance of the ark of the covenant into Jerusalem (1 Chronicles 16:23-33), suggesting that David was the author.

 A. A new song for all the earth to sing.

 1. (1-3) Worshipping God with a new song.